The Masonic Grand Lodge of the Order of Illuminati for Germany

 The country lodges in Kattowitz, Zittau, and Rudolstat, which had not proved viable due to low membership-numbers, had already long since forsaken the Grand Orient.

-Reuss, who had meanwhile suddenly reappeared in London, protected his Masonic concerns from desertions by appointing P. Eberhardt of Leipzig, Grand Master of the Symbolic Grand Lodge of the Scottish Rite in Germany, as independent Grand Master-General of the Superior Council of the Scottish (A & A) Ancient and Accepted Rite for Germany.
+Reuss, who had meanwhile suddenly moved to London, protected his Masonic concerns from desertions by appointing P. Eberhardt of Leipzig, Grand Master of the Symbolic Grand Lodge of the Scottish Rite in Germany, as independent Grand Master-General of the Superior Council of the Scottish (A & A) Ancient and Accepted Rite for Germany.

-Reuss put the German operations and development of Memphis 90° and Misraim 95° into the hands of Dr. Steiner in Berlin, who had initially refused to countenance the Memphis and Misraim Rite in any form.
+Reuss placed the working and expansion of Memphis 90° and Misraim 95° in Germany in the hands of Dr. Steiner in Berlin, since Eberhardt rejected the Memphis and Misraim Rites in every form.

 But the real reason was that about this time Reuss had received intelligence from his friend and brother Carl (who had earlier allied himself as a loyal follower and been rewarded by nomination to the Sovereign Sanctuary, getting the necessary grades per communicatio) that the Grand Master of the Scottish Rite Symbolic Grand Lodge in Germany was moving his lodges into the German Grand Lodge fold, and it irritated Reuss that the Scottish Rite in Germany would thereby be further obscured.
 He had even tried to cancel the Grand Master of the Scottish Rite in Germany’s charter for the Symbolic Grand Lodge, although Reuss had sold the right to cancellation, which meant that the charter could never be rescinded.

-Nonethless the German Grand Orient failed, even after Reuss appointed its Grand Master-General Dr. Carl Lauer (of Ludwigshafen and later Leipzig) as the permanent head of the Symbolic Lodges; masons from regular German lodges never entered the new Grand Orient to gain the higher degrees.
+Nevertheless the German Grand Orient failed, even after Reuss appointed Dr. Carl Lauer — formerly of Ludwigshafen, now in Leipzig — as its Grand Master-General; Masons from regular German lodges never entered the new Grand Orient to gain the higher degrees.

 “All roads lead to Rome”

-The growth of the Grand Orient and of the Sovereign Sanctuary of the Scottish, Memphis and Misraim Rites for the German Empire may be tabulated as follows:
+The growth of the Grand Orient and of the Sovereign Sanctuary of the Scottish, Memphis and Misraim Ritess for the German Empire may be tabulated as follows:

 ‘Licht vom Osten’ [Light from the East] in Berlin, constituted 1902; defunct.